intel/intel-xpu-backend-for-triton/README.md

 ## Pre-Request

-Intel® XPU Backend for Triton\* requires [PyTorch](https://pytorch.org/get-started/locally/) and [intel-extension-for-pytorch](https://github.com/intel/intel-extension-for-pytorch/) for build.
+Intel® XPU Backend for Triton\* requires [PyTorch](https://pytorch.org/get-started/locally/) for building, and [intel-extension-for-pytorch](https://github.com/intel/intel-extension-for-pytorch/) for running kernels on xpu.

-Please follow [installation guide for intel_extension_for_pytorch](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/tutorials/installation.html#installation-guide) for the detailed building process and make sure the associated driver and oneAPI toolkit are installed correctly.
+Please follow [installation guide for intel_extension_for_pytorch](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/tutorials/installation.html#installation-guide) for the detailed process and make sure the associated driver and oneAPI toolkit are installed correctly.

 Note that these two should be **build from the source** for now.